Aquatics

 Aquatics Committee

-Members meet the 3rd Thursday of every month to discuss aquatic trends, programming, trainings, safety, advancement opportunities and development of aquatic leadership.
+Members meet periodically to discuss aquatic trends, programming, trainings, safety, advancement opportunities and development of aquatic leadership.
 We are currently looking for individuals with aquatics experience to serve as committee members, district trainers, lifeguards and/or merit badge counselors.

 Please contact us if you would like to receive additional information about any of our trainings & events, attending a meeting or becoming a member.